Flexures for Kibble balances: Minimizing the effects of anelastic relaxation: Experimental evidence

 \section{Experimental evidence}

 The goal of the measurements is to understand anelastic relaxation and verify the effectiveness of the boxcar eraser.
-Here, we seek to arrive at a measurement sequence that reduces the effect of the anelastic relaxation on a classical ABA measurement, i.e., mass-off, mass-on, and mass-off measurement to below $\SI{2}{\nano\newton}$.
+Here, we seek to arrive at a measurement sequence that reduces the effect of the anelastic relaxation on a classical ABA measurement~\cite{swanson_2010}, i.e., mass-off, mass-on, and mass-off measurement to below $\SI{2}{\nano\newton}$.
 Furthermore, we would like to compare our obtained value of the modulus defect to published values.
-An agreement would indicate that our mechanism is free of clamping loss.